-- o Names

-- o Addresses

-- o Phone Numbers

-- o Service Descriptions
+- Key personnel records

-- Business And Trust Accounts:
+- Business And Trust Account information, including:

-- Institution names and locations
+- o Institution names and locations

 - o Account numbers

 - Signatory name(s)

-- Safety Deposit Box And/Or Storage Facilities:
+- Safety Deposit Box And/Or Storage Facility information, including:

-- Location
+- o Location

 - o Access information

-- Computer And Voice Mail:
+- Computer And Voice Mail access codes and passwords

-- o Access codes/passwords

-- Important Business Documents
+- Important Business Documents, including:

 - o Leases

-- o Maintenance contracts
+- Maintenance contracts

-- o Business credit cards
+- o Business credit card records

+- o Insurance Documents

 - o Client ledgers

+- o Tax and accounting information

 - o Other books and records relating to business and trust accounts

-- Computer Data and/or Hardcopy Backups of:

-- o Conflicts

-- o Calendaring backup

-- o Time billing records

-- o Accounts receivable/payable

-- o Active client file inventory

-- o Closed file storage location and inventory
+- The location of client files and information, including closed files

+- An inventory of active client files

-Additionally, responsible practice planning by a careful attorney will address the foreseeable needs of a practice suddenly left untended.
-Best practice requires that a solo practitioner secure the commitment of an area attorney who agrees to cover or wind down the solo practitioner's practice in the event of death, unforeseen absence, or disability.
-For more information, see Ethics Commission Opinion #143, which is included in Appendix B, and the Handbook for a Receiver of the Law Practice of a Disabled or Missing or Deceased ("DMD") Maine Attorney, (infra).
+Additionally, registration documents pursuant to M. Bar R. 4(b) allow attorneys to designate a proxy who is willing to assist with maintenance or winding-down of their practice in the event of disability or death.
+Attorneys should make sure to discuss this with their proxy before listing them on the attorney's registration statement.
+For more information, see Ethics Commission Opinion #143, which is included in Appendix B, and the "Handbook for a Receiver of the Law Practice of a Disabled or Missing or Deceased ("DMD") Maine Attorney."

-Closing A Practice
+2. Closing A Practice

-Client Interests
+A. Client Interests

-Protecting the interests of clients is of paramount importance.
-Care and skill should be employed to ensure adequate communication with clients regarding the schedule of a practice closure, how information held by an attorney will be handled to insure continuing confidentiality and the manner in which client files and property will be managed in both the short- and long terms.
-See M. R. Prof. Conduct 1.6 and 1.8(b).
+Protecting the interests of clients is paramount.
+Care and skill should be employed to ensure adequate communication with clients regarding the schedule of a practice closure, how information held by an attorney will be handled to ensure continuing confidentiality and the manner in which client files and property will be managed in both the short- and long terms.
+See M. R. Prof. Conduct 1.6 and 1.15.

-Client Notice
+B. Client Notice